 The Dell Alienware AW3418DW perfectly combines its big curved screen, 1440p ultrawide resolution, and vibrant colors with a 120Hz refresh rate, low input lag, fast response time, and G-SYNC for both immersive and responsive gameplay.

-Looking for the ultimate ultrawide gaming monitor?
-Well, the Dell Alienware AW3418DW ticks nearly all the boxes and deliver both immersive and responsive gaming experience.
+Are you looking for the ultimate ultrawide gaming monitor?
+Well, the Dell Alienware AW3418DW ticks nearly all the boxes and delivers both immersive and responsive gaming experience.

 Overall, the Alienware AW3418DW hits the sweet spot between screen space and detail clarity while offering vibrant, accurate, and consistent colors.

 While IPS monitors can be used for professional editing, keep in mind that the Dell Alienware AW3418DW monitor is not factory-calibrated and lacks gamma settings, so you will need a calibration device for the optimal image quality.

 First off, the Dell Alienware AW3418DW input lag performance is top-notch and amounts to only ~5ms.